Zynh0722/dungeon-world/src/pages/gming/gm.md

 When you describe the situation, always end with “What do you do?”
 Dungeon World is about action and adventure!
 Portray a situation that demands a response.

-From the get-go make sure to follow the rules.
+From the get-go make sure to **follow the rules**.
 This means your GM rules, sure, but also keep an eye on the players’ moves.
 It’s everyone’s responsibility to watch for when a move has been triggered, including you.
 Stop the players and ask if they mean to trigger the rules when it sounds like that’s what they’re doing.

-Part of following the rules is making moves.
+Part of following the rules is **making moves**.
 Your moves are different than player moves and we’ll describe them in detail in a bit.
 Your moves are specific things you can do to change the flow of the game.

-In all of these things, exploit your prep.
+In all of these things, **exploit your prep**.
 At times you’ll know something the players don’t yet know.
 You can use that knowledge to help you make moves.
 Maybe the wizard tries to cast a spell and draws unwanted attention.
 They don’t know that the attention that just fell on them was the ominous gaze of a demon waiting two levels below, but you do.
 ## Agenda

 Your agenda makes up the things you aim to do at all times while GMing a game of Dungeon World: